mvolkmann/blog/src/dart.md

 ```

 Named parameters are declared inside curly braces.
+These must follow all the positional parameters, if any.
-If they are optional, they must either have a default value
+When named parameters are optional, they must either
-or an optional type (ending with `?`).
+have a default value or a nullable type (ending with `?`).
 Default values can be preceded by `=` or `:`, but `=` is preferred.
 If a named parameter is required,
 the `required` keyword must appear before its type.